bakpakin/Fennel/setup.md

 local mylib = require("mylib") -- will compile and load code in mylib.fnl
 ```

-**Note**: Optionally, if you want the Fennel REPL to print tables and
+**Note**: Optionally, if you want the Fennel REPL to print tables
-other data in a more readable format, you can add `fennelview.fnl` to
+in a more readable format, you can add `fennelview.fnl` to
 your code repository.
 For more helpful compiler errors, you can add
 `fennelfriend.fnl` to your code repository.